Denver Broncos vs. Baltimore Ravens NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Baltimore and its opponents have combined to score more than 44.5 points in two games this season.
+- Baltimore has combined with its opponents to score more than 44.5 points in two games this season.

-- Sunday's total is 8.1 points lower than the two team's combined 52.6 points per game average.
+- Sunday's over/under is 8.1 points lower than the two team's combined 52.6 points per game average.

-- The 37 combined points per game that these two squads have allowed this season are 7.5 fewer than the 44.5 total in this contest.
+- The 37 combined points per game that these two squads have allowed this season are 7.5 fewer than the 44.5 over/under in this contest.

 - The Broncos and their opponents score an average of 42.8 points per game, 1.7 fewer than Sunday's total.